Install LEMP Stack on CentOS 7

 The term LEMP is an acronym of the names of its four open-source components:

-- E - Nginx [engine x] a HTTP and reverse proxy server
+• E - Nginx [engine x], an HTTP and reverse proxy server

 The detailed tutorials that are part of this series are listed at the end of this page.

-If you are in a hurry and don’t want to read more detailed documentation you can install LEMP Stack on your CentOS 7 server by following our Quickstart section.
+If you are in a hurry and don’t want to read more detailed documentation, you can install a LEMP stack on your CentOS 7 server by following our Quickstart section.

 Install LEMP Stack on CentOS 7 [Quickstart]